iamnobodyji/iamnobodyji/README.md

 - 👋 Hi, I’m siddharth sharma
 - 👀 I’m interested in codding
-- 🌱 I’m currently learning hacking
+- 🌱 I’m currently persuing Masters in computer applications
 - 📫 How to reach me ...

 <!---